ash2621659/UTERN/README.md

+## Experimental setup:
+The experimental framework is implemented in MATLAB 2024b
 ## Dataset and Feature Descriptions:
 ### Visual Features (128):
 Stored in the directory video_features_128.
 These features are extracted using the VGGFace network, pre-trained and optimized on the AffectNet dataset.